A visitor to our site asked: "I'm interested in storing rice and flour...and dry beans.

 We also have a similar post that mentions how to store salt and sugar.

 Great question!
 Look, I know it's hard to find space in closets, but they are ideal.
 Why?
-They are dark (so that keeps direct light off your dry goods.
+They are dark so that keeps direct light off your dry goods.
 Both the bins and buckets are great for stacking, too.

 Put the heavier goods at the bottom of the pile so they're not "top heavy."
 They hurt when they fall on you.
 Ask me know I know.
 Ouch.

-You can safely stack around 5 plastic-lidded bins and about 4 buckets in a tower.
+You can safely stack around 5 plastic-lidded bins and about 4 buckets in a stack.
 I could only manage 4 buckets because I'm only a tad over five feet tall and it's too hard for me to reach them!

 Again, keep the heavier buckets on the bottom.